grnet/rackops/README.md

 - `username` is the username that will be used while connecting to a provider, while
 - `password` is the password that will be used
+- `nfs_share` is the nfs share where diagnostics from Dell hosts are uploaded,
+- `http_share` is an http share where Dell hosts retrieve idrac updates from,

 If environment variables for the above values are defined, they will overwrite those from the configuration file.
 The environment variables supported are: